 You finally did it!
 Maybe you’re moving from a college dorm to a place off-campus or you’ve recently graduated and can’t handle the thought of moving back in with your parents.
 Whatever the situation, moving into your first place is exciting.
-We’ve compiled a list of tips for moving into your first apartment to make it a seamless transition into the next phase of your life.
+We’ve compiled a list of tips for moving into your first apartment.
+Make it a seamless transition into the next phase of your life!

 1. Take inventory of what you already have

-Go through your home now (or the basement in your parent’s home you’ve been calling home) and decide on what you’ll be bringing to your first apartment.
-Takedown or request a floor plan and measurements in the new place to decide whether or not to bring certain items.
+Go through your home now (or the basement in your parent’s home) and decide on what you’ll be bringing to your first apartment.
+Request a floor plan and measurements in the new place to decide whether or not to bring certain items.
 It would be a shame to bring a couch (or worse pay a moving company) that ends up not fitting in your new living room.

 Storage space is usually much more limited in an apartment than where you’re moving from.
 Try to declutter as much as possible as you will likely have less closet space than you’re used to.
-If the home you’re moving from is close to the new place consider leaving things like winter clothing (during the summer) and vice versa there to save on storage space at the new apartment.
+If the home you’re moving from is close to the new place, consider leaving things like winter clothing (during the summer) to save on storage space at the new apartment.

 Creating a solid inventory list is also a great tip for the next section: DIY or hiring a moving company.